 With so many fantastic locations nearby, Lindau is the ideal location to base your travels.

 You don't even need to hop in the car (or boat) to reach Bregenz, Austria.
 The town is within walking distance on the eastern shores of the lake.
 It features a summer music festival, Bregenzer Festspiele, with a magnificent stage right on the water.
 There is also a cable car that takes visitors up the Pfänder.

 08 of 09

 In such a spectacular environment, you should consider staying in the magnificent outdoors.
 Nearby campsite Gitzenweiler Hof has been voted the second best in all of Germany with tent, caravan, motor home and cabins available.
 There is a family-friendly vibe and live entertainment and activity program.Continue to 9 of 9 below.

 The best views of Lindau are from the water.
 Jump on one of the many ferries that travels between the cities on the lake like Bregenz, Konstanz or Friedrichshafen and cross over to Austria and Switzerland.

 Fares are usually just a few euros and they sell snacks and drinks on board.
-Make sure to bring your camera to take pictures of the entry to the harbor and Alps.
+Bring your camera to take pictures of the entry to the harbor and surrounding Alps.

-If you have more than sight-seeing on your itinerary, different tours also offer plated lunch and dinner, as well as cruises with live entertainment and themes.
+If you have more than sightseeing on your itinerary, different tours also offer plated lunch and dinner, as well as cruises with live music and themes.

 Two routes allow for cars to cross the lake by ferry: Konstanz to Meersburg is the quickest and Romanshorn to Friedrichshafen is slightly longer at 45 minutes.